35 projects across England awarded funding from Windrush Day Grant Scheme 2022 | Department for Levelling Up, Housing & Communities

 To access the full list of projects being awarded funding please visit: 2022 Windrush Day Grant Scheme – Projects to be funded

-Chair of the Windrush Community Funds and Windrush Schemes group Paulette Simpson CBE said:
+Chair of the Windrush Community Funds and Windrush Schemes group Paulette Simpson CBE recently said:

 “I am delighted that we have been able to fund 35 excellent projects from across the country for the fourth annual National Windrush Day on June 22 to celebrate the outstanding contributions that the Windrush Generation and their descendants have made, and continue to make, to British Society.